5 Questions with Economics Professor Jan Svejnar on Brexit

-As the Registrar’s Office posts the Fall 2016 courses in the Directory of Classes and Vergil on March 21, be aware of two changes, one in course numbering and one in course prefixes.
+As the Registrar’s Office posts the Fall 2016 courses in the Directory of Classes and Vergil, be aware of two changes to the course designations, one in numbering and one in prefixes.
 The University’s goal for both is to further clarify the meaning of course designations, positioning Faculty to draw to their courses the most appropriate populations of students and, in turn, enabling students to more easily identify the courses designed for them.
-Below is a timeline of these changes.

-In July, single-character course prefixes will change to two-character prefixes.
-We will distribute more detailed information as July draws closer.
-In the interim, you may occasionally see a Q prefix.
+Single-character course prefixes have changed to two-character prefixes.
+You may occasionally see a Q prefix.
 Pay no attention to it.
 It serves as a temporary placeholder and will no longer appear after the two-character prefixes are implemented.

-See the guide to course number and prefix changes.
+See the complete guide to course designation changes.

 In order to facilitate the course planning process with our academic departments and programs, the regular schedule for the Curricular Planning Statement (CPS) to be submitted to the Office of the University Registrar is provided below.
 The dates and deadlines are meant to ensure complete and accurate posting of all courses offered for an upcoming semester in the Course Planning Guide for students, Vergil.
 The objective is to always provide students with reliable and detailed course information no later than four weeks prior to the start of registration.
 Departments or Schools with alternate registration times may follow a different calendar in close collaboration and coordination with the University Registrar.

 Fall deadlines for spring courses

 First week of July: Curricular Planning Statements distributed to departments

 Last week of August: Curricular Planning Statements returned from departments